The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 According to Owners.com, “As a seller, you should evaluate the overall strength of the buyer’s offer before accepting.”

-With Team Steele, our agents our committed to ensuring that our clients always understand the offers they receive.
+Our team here at Steele San Diego Homes is committed to ensuring that our clients always understand the offers they receive.
 While price point is important, there are other aspects of the offers, like terms, time periods, deposit amounts, etc, which affect the strength of an offer.
 Understanding all of this is hard, which is why we’re here to guide you through the process.
 We’ll take the time to explain everything thoroughly, answer any questions you may have, and advise on what offers we think are stronger to come up with a strategy together.

 We want your home-selling experience to be as rewarding and enjoyable as possible, so we’re happy to do as much as we can to alleviate any stress or anxiety around knowing what to do!